Hubert Lafayette Sone: Leaving China for the last time

-On 1 October 1949, Mao Zedong declared the advent of the People's Republic of China (PRC).
+On 1 October 1949, Mao Zedong declared the start of the People's Republic of China (PRC).
 The United States then suspended diplomatic ties, for decades.
 In 1950, the United States recalled its ambassador and urged United States citizens to leave China.
 On 25 June 1950, the struggle between North and South Korea became an international conflict with the adoption of the United Nations Security Council Resolution 83 and the entry of the United States into the Korean War.
 On 2 December 1950, Sone requested an exit visa from the People's Republic of China (PRC).
 The Chinese government required departing foreigners to advertise in the paper for three days in the event there was an outstanding issue someone wished to bring.
-While others were granted visas, the Sone's visa was delayed and he was informed that his request was sent to Beijing for consideration.
-Finally in April, 1951 the Sones were allowed to leave after much of their personal effects were confiscated, such as Helen's One Thousand Flowers pattern dishes, all United States currency, his field glasses and radio with a comment that it could be used to send signals.
+While others were granted visas, the Sones' visa was delayed and he was informed that his request was sent to Beijing for consideration.
+In April, 1951 the Sones were allowed to leave after much of their personal effects were confiscated, including all United States currency, his field glasses and radio with a comment that it could be used to send signals.
 On 12 April the Sones arrived in Hong Kong, the last American missionaries to leave Nanjing.
 On their fourth furlough, they departed Hong Kong on 8 May 1951 for San Francisco on board the SS "President Wilson", never to return to China.

-Trinity Theological College, Singapore, Malaya
+Singapore

-After being in the US for a little over one year, the Sones left New York City by boat in 1952 for a new assignment, Trinity College, today known as Trinity Theological College, in Singapore, Malaya.
-Here the Sones would make their home for the next nine years.
+After being in the US for a little over a year, the Sones went to Trinity College, today known as Trinity Theological College, in Singapore, Malaya for the next nine years.
 Today the institution is known as Trinity Theological College (TTC).
-It "serves all Christian churches and denominations by educating and equipping Christian leaders for the manifold ministries of the church across Asia."

-During his tenure in Singapore at Trinity College, Sone served as a faculty member, Dean, then Principal of Trinity Theological College.
+Sone was a faculty member, Dean, then Principal of Trinity Theological College.
 He also preached at local churches, and served as Secretary of the Trustees of the Methodist Church in Malaysia.